open-afc-project/openafc/database_readme.md

 #### **Multiband-BDesign3D:**
 contains building database over Manhattan.
 #### **globe:**
 contains NOAA GLOBE (1km resolution) terrain database.
+These are gdal .bil raster files.
+With 1Km resolution, these are the coarsest terrain data files used in AFC.
+The globe data is a fallback mode in that for a specific location, globe data is only used if none of the other finer reolution datasets provide the terrain height at that location.
+As such, the globe data us used very infrequently.
 #### **srtm3arcsecondv003:**
 contains 3arcsec (=90m) SRTM terrain database files.
-These are used in the regions where 1arcsec 3DEP is used in the event a 3DEP tile is missing.
+These are gdal .hgt raster files.
+When the directory containing 3 arcsec SRTM data is specified as the SRTM terrain data source, these files are used in the regions where 3DEP terrain data is not available.
 #### **srtm1arcsecond:**
 contains 1arcsec (=30m) SRTM terrain database files.
-This is used in regions where 1arcsec 3DEP is not available.
+These are gdal .hgt raster files.
+When the directory containing 1 arcsec SRTM data is specified as the SRTM terrain data source, these files are used in the regions where 3DEP terrain data is not available.
 #### **3dep:**
 The 1_arcsec subdirectory (one currently used) contains 1arcsec (=30m) 3DEP terrain database files over US, Canada and Mexico.
 #### **cdsm:**